UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 # Introduction

 The Icelandic Parsed Historical Corpus (IcePaHC) is a one-million-word, diachronic corpus which includes 61 texts from the 12th to 21st centuries.
 These texts were originally manually parsed according to the Penn Parsed Corpora of Historical English (PPCHE) annotation scheme.
-These parsed texts where then automatically converted to the Universal Dependencies scheme to create UD_Icelandic-IcePaHC.
+These parsed texts were later automatically converted to the Universal Dependencies scheme to create UD_Icelandic-IcePaHC.

 ## Text categories